After 20 years as an Oasis tutor, Estelle Rosen keeps at it for one good reason: she knows she’s needed.

 “We just clicked.
 Chelsea was the child that demonstrated what I believe the ideal tutoring experience should be,” Estelle says.
 “This precious child really wanted to be with me, and often didn’t want to go back to the classroom.
 I would have to be the adult and insist, but I always said, ‘Chelsea, I am coming to back to see you next week.’
 We really didn’t want to part.”

 Like many Oasis tutors, Estelle was drawn to the program because she likes children and wanted to give something back by volunteering.
-She was not expecting to be on the receiving end of the relationship, but during that year she was helping Chelsea, Estelle had her own struggles.
+She was not expecting to be on the receiving end of the relationship.

 A lasting impression

 Chelsea went on to second grade, and Estelle to another student, but the two never lost touch.

 “We just really had a connection,” says Chelsea.
 “That connection made all the difference.
 Mrs. Rosen has always felt like a second grandma to me.
 We communicated mostly through letters, and she would make me little gifts.
 My parents’ house was right behind the school, where she was still tutoring, and sometimes my mother would arrange for short little visits.”